hjanime/recoup/README.md

     + _design_mm9_rna.txt_: A design file for profile plot faceting (or separation of heatmap profiles) with categorization of genes according to their Ensembl biotype and their direction of transcrpiption (strand).
-This type of categorization is also present in the fixed `recover` annotation database
+This type of categorization is also present in the fixed `recoup` annotation database

-In order to run the vignette examples, you should download and extract the archive to a path of your preference, e.g. `/home/me/recover_tutorial`.
-In the rest of this tutorial, we assume that the path where the test data are placed is `/home/me/recover_tutorial`.
+In order to run the vignette examples, you should download and extract the archive to a path of your preference, e.g. `/home/me/recoup_tutorial`.
+In the rest of this tutorial, we assume that the path where the test data are placed is `/home/me/recoup_tutorial`.

 ## 3 Building a local annotation store

-Apart from a user specified file, the reference genomic regions used by recover to construct average profiles over, can be predefined gene set from a few common organisms supported by recover.
-See the `recover` man page for a list of these organisms.
-In order to use this "database" of predefined genomic areas, you should run the function `buildAnnotationStore` with a list of organisms, a list of annotation sources (Ensembl, RefSeq and UCSC supported) and a desired path to store the annotations (defaults to `/home/me/.recover`).
+Apart from a user specified file, the reference genomic regions used by recoup to construct average profiles over, can be predefined gene set from a few common organisms supported by recoup.
+See the `recoup` man page for a list of these organisms.
+In order to use this "database" of predefined genomic areas, you should run the function `buildAnnotationStore` with a list of organisms, a list of annotation sources (Ensembl, RefSeq and UCSC supported) and a desired path to store the annotations (defaults to `/home/me/.recoup`).
 For example:

 ```{r echo=TRUE, eval=FALSE}
 buildAnnotationStore(c("hg19","mm9","rn4"),c("ensembl","refseq"))
 ```
 See the man page of `buildAnnotationStore` for more details.
-This step is not necessary for recover to run as these annotations can be also downloaded on the fly.
+This step is not necessary for recoup to run as these annotations can be also downloaded on the fly.
 However, if subsets of the supported organisms are to be used often, it is much more preferrable to spend some time building the local store as it can save a lot of running time.

-## 4 Running recover
+## 4 Running recoup

-The `recover` function can be used to create coverage profiles from ChIP-Seq like experiments (signals over continuous genomic regions) or from RNA-Seq experiments (signals over non-continuous genomic regions).
+The `recoup` function can be used to create coverage profiles from ChIP-Seq like experiments (signals over continuous genomic regions) or from RNA-Seq experiments (signals over non-continuous genomic regions).
 More details regarding each type can be found in